sleeve/fredmeyer-app-icon/README.md

 Seeing some bugs or potential issues with how xcode is bundling icons? why does it create AppIcon76x76@2x~ipad.png in the .app bundle when I only have icon assets within my asset bundle? what are packed assets when looking at the assets.car file within asset catalog tinkerer? why is fred_meyer-ios_icon-srgb-180px-60pt_Normal@2x.png and fred_meyer-ios_icon-srgb-180px-60pt_Normal@3x.png the same after extracting from asset catalog tinkerer? could that be from the packed asset? is it just a bug with asset catalog tinkerer? why do files get the _Normal suffix added to them after using asset catalog tinkerer? why do the extracted images have more metadata included with them compared to when I added them to the project?
 Don't have time to dig into this anymore...
 I just know that the png image assets that you include within an xcode project will not necessarily match what you can extract from the Assets.car file with third party tools.
 Not sure if its the way Xcode compiles them or if it is the third party tools.

+optipng is amazing and even better than pngcrush. `optipng -v -o7 -strip all -keep image.png` the file size savings is great on the larger 1024px app store icon but not quite as much on the smaller images. still a slight improvement though over pngcrush as we're able to strip out a bit more of the metadata with optipng.

+optipng (5 test files) = 14,627 bytes (29 KB on disk)
+pngcrush (5 test files) = 21,082 bytes (33 KB on disk)